 Scholarships are a great place to start when it comes to paying for college, mainly because they don’t have to be paid back.

-You might find scholarships offered by local and national businesses, nonprofit organizations, and possibly even your own school.
+You might find scholarships offered by local and national businesses, nonprofit organizations, and even your own school.

 Students may qualify for a scholarship for merit, athletics, demonstrating financial need, joining a specific program, or other criteria.
 Most scholarships will require an application, which may include essays among other requirements.